kubedb/docs/docs/guides/pgpool/initializing/git-sync.md

 > **Note:** YAML files used in this tutorial are stored in [docs/examples/Pgpool](/docs/examples/Pgpool) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

 ### Prepare Postgres
-Prepare a KubeDB Postgres cluster using this [tutorial](/docs/guides/postgres/clustering/streaming_replication.md), or you can use any externally managed postgres but in that case you need to create an [appbinding](/docs/guides/pgpool/concepts/appbinding.md) yourself.
-In this tutorial we will use 3 node Postgres cluster named `ha-postgres`.
+Prepare a KubeDB Postgres cluster using this [tutorial](/docs/guides/postgres/clustering/streaming_replication.md),but you have to set `password` as  `qrDy;GnX4QsKQ0UL`.

 ### Prepare Pgpool